jerzabek/infsus/README.md

 $ docker compose up
 ```

-Application is built using NEXT.js which handles data access during server side rendering.
+Application is built using NEXT.js 13.
 Running the application:

 ```bash